mars-research/cs5460/content/homework/hw3-boot-into-c/_index.md

 Change the descriptor privilege level in the GDT to 3.
 Analyse (understand and explain) what happens.

 ### Submit your work
 Submit your solution through [Gradescope CS5460/6460 Operating Systems](https://www.gradescope.com/courses/947893). **Please zip all of your files and submit them.
-If you have done extra credit then place files required for extra credit part into separate folders extra1, extra2, extra3 or extra4.
+If you have done extra credit then place files required for extra credit part into separate folders extra1, extra2 and extra3.
 The structure of the zip file should be the following:**
 ```
 /
   - Makefile